aliwaseem27/aliwaseem27/README.md

 - 👋 Hi, I’m @aliwaseem27
-- 👀 I’m interested in Data Science and Artificial Intelligence technologies.
+- 👀 I’m a Mobile Developer using Flutter.
-- 🌱 I’m currently learning C language, C++ and trying to implementg a Linear Algebra API in Python.
+- 🌱 I’m currently improving my level building a lot of COOL Apps.
 - 💞️ I’m looking to collaborate building usefull projects.
 - 📫 Don't be shy and just say Hi.